Recording your voice with a microphone

 ## Next Steps

 * Once you've made your recording, make sure to save your work.
-This applies regardless of whether you intend on editing it later or not. [saving-and-exporting-projects](https://support.audacityteam.org/basics/saving-and-exporting-projects "mention")
+This applies regardless of whether you intend on editing it later or not.
+[Saving and exporting projects](/basics/saving-and-exporting-projects.md)